Tuttotorna/OMNIA/README.md

 The strongest current public result is not a broad benchmark.

-It is a focused bounded proof on one failure family:
+It is a focused bounded proof on one concrete failure family:

 account_access_hollow_responses_v1